-b) British Airways have very high grooming standards and a large tattoo on somebody’s foot would look unprofessional- they clearly state that tattoos are not allowed… why would Larissa assume that they would change the rules for her?
+- British Airways have very high grooming standards and a large tattoo on somebody’s foot would look unprofessional.
+They clearly state that tattoos are not allowed.
+So, why would Larissa assume that they would change the rules for her?

-c) After the media hype with the recent show ‘A very British airline’ I can’t help but feel that she is simply ‘jumping on the band wagon’, with such an unsubstantiated complaint.
+- After the media hype with the recent show ‘A very British airline’ I can’t help but feel that she is simply ‘jumping on the bandwagon’, with an unsubstantiated complaint.
 Does she just want some media attention?
 I suspect so!

-d) She does not demonstrate the initiative and intelligence that British Airways would require anyway.
+- She does not demonstrate the initiative and intelligence that British Airways would require anyway.
 For example, she makes unsubstantiated suggestions that 8 out of 10 people on UK high streets have tattoos.
-I think this is a huge generalisation, with no proof of its validity, that is not applicable to this argument.
+I think this is a huge generalisation, with no proof of its validity.
+It is also just not applicable to this argument.
 This may well be the case in some parts of the country – but are the people who live there likely to fly BA?
 I do not believe that tattoos are a bad thing by any means, but in general, BA’s target market is not people that live in the areas whereby most people sport tattoos.
-British Airway’s ethos is very much luxury, style and traditional ‘Britishness’, which would not be represented by crew that are covered in tattoos.
+British Airways’ ethos is very much luxury, style and traditional ‘Britishness’, which would not be represented by a crew that is covered in tattoos.

-Secondly, her intiative is not demonstrated.
+- Secondly, her initiative is not demonstrated.
 Did she not read online (where it is VERY CLEARLY stated) that she is not allowed tattoos?
-A number of cabin crew do, in actual fact, have tattoos (myself included), but they have the initiative to either have them done in a place that cannot be seen, they purchase a very good tattoo cover up product, or they undergo treatment to have them removed.
+A number of cabin crew do, in actual fact, have tattoos – myself included.
+However, they have the initiative to either have them done in a place that cannot be seen, they purchase a very good tattoo cover-up product, or they undergo treatment to have them removed.
 Did Larissa not think any of these would be appropriate?
 Furthermore, if working as cabin crew was her ‘dream, job’, why did she even get the tattoo done in the first place?
-People don’t usually decide on their their ‘dream job’ over night.
-I teach many aspiring cabin crew at the college that I work at, and every single one of them is aware of the required grooming standards at UK airlines and that tattoos are unacceptable.
+People don’t usually decide on their ‘dream job’ overnight.
+I teach many aspiring cabin crew at the college that I work at.
+Every single one of them is aware of the required grooming standards at UK airlines and that tattoos are unacceptable.
 So I find it very hard to believe that Larissa would not have been aware of this.

-Larissa has demonstrated here that she did not meet the criteria to become British Airways cabin crew for a number of reasons, not only because of her tattoo, and it honestly angers me that she thinks she has the right to complain and act as if she has been victimised.
+Larissa has demonstrated here that she did not meet the criteria to become British Airways cabin crew for a number of reasons – not just because of her tattoo.
+It honestly angers me that she thinks she has the right to complain and act as if she has been victimised!

-What do you think on Larissa’s story?
+What do you think of Larissa’s story?
 I’d love to hear your views, please comment below!